UVA Rays account for 80% of skin ageing

 - UVC Ultraviolet rays

-These rays are created by the electromagnetic spectrum known as electromagnetic radiation; they have a shorter wavelength than visible light, which spans from 10 nm to 400 nm.
+These rays are created by the electromagnetic spectrum known as electromagnetic radiation; they have a shorter wavelength than visible light, which spans from 10 to 400 nm.

 Referred to in the beauty industry as the Ageing ray, their wavelength sits between 320 to 400nm.

 UVA rays are the silent killer rays, causing sun-damaged skin in the form of UVA radiation; they are responsible for around 30% of all sunburn.

-When UVA rays heat the dermis, it excites the cells generating free radicals, in response, the body’s immune system sends in elastase and collagenase our repair enzymes.
+When UVA rays heat the dermis, they excite the cells, generating free radicals; in response, the body’s immune system sends in elastase and collagenase, our repair enzymes.

 The skin mistakes the UVA ray for a foreign body; it starts to attack the fibroblasts which give our skin structure and strength, breaking down healthy elastin and collagen,

 Blobs of toughened elastin rise from the dermal bed to the epidermis, which shows up as sun-damaged skin.

 UVA versus UVB

 So why is it that UVA ages, yet UVB only burns sometimes?
 UVB rays are short and energetic; they don’t travel long distances and are much stronger during the summer.

-UVB is only a problem when the sun is at its highest around 12.00 pm until 2 pm, and UVB is easily blocked by cloud, glass and clothing.
+UVB is only a problem when the sun is at its highest around 12.00 p.m. until 2 p.m., and clouds, glass and clothing easily block UVB.

-The bottom line is you are always exposed to UVA rays even on a cloudy day; they continually rain down on the earth’s surface whatever the weather – this is why I tell my clients to put in safe sun practises and wear sunscreen whether it be winter or summer because our skin is always exposed to ageing UVA rays.
+The bottom line is that you feel bothered when exposed to UVA rays, even on a cloudy day; they continually rain down on the Earth’s surface, whatever the weather.
+I tell my clients to put in safe sun practices and wear sunscreen, whether winter or summer, because our skin is constantly exposed to ageing UVA rays.

-Hopefully, you can see why it is SO essential always to wear sunscreen and carry out SAFE SUN PRACTICES to PROTECT the HEALTH of your skin.
+Hopefully, you can see why it is essential always to wear sunscreen and carry out SAFE SUN PRACTICES toprotect your skin’s health.